 Layers must be extractable

-For a layer to appear in the list of layers to extract, the layer must be a hosted feature layer.
-In addition, one of the following statements must be true:
+For a layer to appear in the list of layers to extract, the layer must be a hosted feature layer, an ArcGIS Server feature layer, map notes, or a feature collection.
+The following requirements must be met to extract each data type:

 Export data from the item page

 The Extract Data tool gives you many options when exporting data, including the option to export features that are in a study area you define.
-If you want to extract the entire dataset to a shapefile or CSV file, you can use the Extract Data tool or export the data following the instructions in Use hosted layers.
+To extract the entire dataset to a shapefile or CSV file, you can use the Extract Data tool or export the data following the instructions in Use layers.

 Use Extract Data to select and download data for a specified area of interest.
 Other tools may be useful in solving similar but slightly different problems.